Are you called to lay pioneer ministry?

 How the RLM course specialism resources you for this ministry

-All students at Ridley Hall undertake in-depth study in Biblical Studies, Christian Tradition, Ministry and Mission, and Theological Reflection and Reflective Practice.
-Specific modules undertaken by RLM students specialising in lay pioneer ministry include Bible in Context, Discipleship, Pastoral Care, Management, Leadership and specialist modules in Creating New Church Communities, as well as research in an area of interest at level 6.
-There is also opportunity to engage in teaching alongside pioneer ordinands studying at Ridley Hall.
+All students at Ridley Hall undertake in-depth theological and biblical study as well as modules specific to ministry and mission in their specialism.
+The modules undertaken by lay pioneer ministry specialists include Pioneer Ministry, Discipleship, Pastoral Care, Management, and Leadership.
+All students have the opportunity to undertake research in an area of interest at level 6 (third year).
+There is also opportunity to engage in classes alongside pioneer ordinands studying at Ridley Hall.